Iraq: Healing Open Wounds After the Reign of IS

 During the regime of Islamic State (IS), the Iraqi city of Alquosh has taken in many traumatised refugees.
-Our partner organisation Jiyan Foundation for Human Rights is offering psychological support for those affected and is striving to reduce tensions.
+Our partner organisation Jiyan Foundation for Human Rights offered psychological support for those affected and was striving to reduce tensions during the last two years.